-If you're interested in NMI Holdings, Inc. (NASDAQ:NMIH), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
+If you own shares in NMI Holdings, Inc. (NASDAQ:NMIH) then it's worth thinking about how it contributes to the volatility of your portfolio, overall.
+In finance, Beta is a measure of volatility.
 Volatility is considered to be a measure of risk in modern finance theory.
 Investors may think of volatility as falling into two main categories.
-The first category is company specific volatility.
-This can be dealt with by limiting your exposure to any particular stock.
+First, we have company specific volatility, which is the price gyrations of an individual stock.
+Holding at least 8 stocks can reduce this kind of risk across a portfolio.
 The other type, which cannot be diversified away, is the volatility of the entire market.
 Every stock in the market is exposed to this volatility, which is linked to the fact that stocks prices are correlated in an efficient market.

-What does NMIH's beta value mean to investors?
+What we can learn from NMIH's beta value

-Looking at the last five years, NMI Holdings has a beta of 1.4.
-The fact that this is well above 1 indicates that its share price movements have shown sensitivity to overall market volatility.
+Given that it has a beta of 1.24, we can surmise that the NMI Holdings share price has been fairly sensitive to market volatility (over the last 5 years).
 If this beta value holds true in the future, NMI Holdings shares are likely to rise more than the market when the market is going up, but fall faster when the market is going down.
-Share price volatility is well worth considering, but most long term investors consider the history of revenue and earnings growth to be more important.
-Take a look at how NMI Holdings fares in that regard, below.
+Many would argue that beta is useful in position sizing, but fundamental metrics such as revenue and earnings are more important overall.
+You can see NMI Holdings's revenue and earnings in the image below.

 What this means for you: